Liability vs. full coverage car insurance: What's the difference?

 What's covered with "full coverage"?

 "Full coverage" car insurance is a term often used by auto lenders as a requirement before you sign a car loan or lease.
-It typically refers to collision coverage and comprehensive coverage, plus any other state-mandated coverage (such as liability).
-On top of being covered by liability for bodily injuries and property damage you cause others, collision would cover damage to your vehicle caused by collisions, and comprehensive would cover non-collision events like falling objects or natural disasters.
+It typically refers to collision coverage and comprehensive coverage, plus any other state-mandated coverages (such as liability).
+On top of being covered by liability for bodily injuries and property damage you cause others, collision would cover damage to your vehicle caused by collisions with other vehicles or stationary objects, and comprehensive would cover unexpected events like falling objects or natural disasters.